-A real estate broker is a person who has taken their education beyond the agent-level, as required by state laws and has passed a broker’s license exam.
+A real estate broker is a person who has taken their education beyond the agent level, as required by state laws, and has passed a broker’s license exam.

 Many people unfamiliar with the real estate industry use the terms real estate agent, broker, and realtor interchangeably.
 There are differences between the three titles.
-However, the most important difference being the services each real estate professional offers.
+However, the most important difference is the services each real estate professional offers.

 A real estate agent is a professional who has passed all required real estate classes and the licensing exam in the state they work in.
 It is the most encompassing of the titles since it is the starting point for most real estate professionals.
 Agents are also referred to as real estate associates.